 Additional exploration is recommended.
 Exploration interest in the region of the Vega project has increased significantly since 2020.
 Several property option agreements have been signed by other companies, staking has increased, and numerous exploration initiatives are currently underway in the area.
-During the first quarter of 2021 the Company undertook a comprehensive review of the Vega project data, and later completed a limited IP geophysical survey over the Pluto showing, with evaluation of results pending.
+During the first quarter of 2021 the Company undertook a comprehensive review of the Vega project data, and in the fourth quarter 2021 completed a limited IP geophysical survey over the Pluto showing, with the results currently being evaluated.